vkotu/TtChallenge/README.md

 You will see the prompts to  "Enter a Command:"
 You can start testing by issuing commmands, program exits as soon as you enter "END"

-If providing file as input run the below command at step 5
+If providing a file as input, run the below command at step 5.

 java com.tt.challenge.Main inputfilepath